PhilRW/blog/content/post/2017/2017-07-26-fascinating-algorithm-dan-tepfers-player-piano-is-his-composing-partner-npr.markdown

 Want one.
 But better.[![](/images/dan1_wide-4d511594734655bc39d09d97e5d484be0a44c316.jpg)](http://www.npr.org/2017/07/24/538677517/fascinating-algorithm-dan-tepfers-player-piano-is-his-composing-partner?utm_campaign=storyshare&utm_source=twitter.com&utm_medium=social)

-<blockquote>Tepfer sees jazz as the pursuit of freedom within a framework — a premise that underlies his work with improvisational algorithms and a Yamaha Disklavier.
-He unpacks the project in this video.</blockquote>
+> Tepfer sees jazz as the pursuit of freedom within a framework — a premise that underlies his work with improvisational algorithms and a Yamaha Disklavier.
+He unpacks the project in this video.

 Source: [Fascinating Algorithm: Dan Tepfer's Player Piano Is His Composing Partner : NPR](http://www.npr.org/2017/07/24/538677517/fascinating-algorithm-dan-tepfers-player-piano-is-his-composing-partner)